shapedbyiris/networker/README.md

     typealias SuccessfulResponseDataType = SlideshowContainer }

 // Initialise an APIRequestLoader with the APIRequest.
-APIRequestLoader will smoothly know what to look for in the response and smoothyl report errors: let loader = APIRequestLoader(apiRequest: SlideshowRequest()) loader.perform { result in
+APIRequestLoader will know
+// what to look for in the response and smoothly report errors: let loader = APIRequestLoader(apiRequest: SlideshowRequest()) loader.perform { result in
     print(result)